LucasAlvesCampos/data-lakehouse-simulation/README.md

 ### Quick Start to Data Lakehouse configuration

+Before we can start, we need to do some MiniO and Dremio Config This config is necessary only the first time running the Data Lakehouse

 1. Set up environment variables:
 ```bash
 cp .env.example .env
 # Edit .env with your configurations
 ```
-Before we can start, we need to do some MiniO and Dremio Config This config is necessary only the first time running the Data Lakehouse
+## Minio Config

 ```bash
 docker compose up minioserver –d